Joist Alternatives for Contractors Who Want More

 Where contractors outgrow Joist

 The frustrations are predictable because we hear the same ones over and over.
 They are not deal breakers on day one.
 They are problems that build up over months.
+As of April 2026, Joist still publishes three tiers (Basics at $8, Pro at $15, Elite at $32) and the same feature walls hold across all of them.

-Change orders require the $32/mo Elite plan.
+Change orders sit behind the $32/mo Elite plan.
 Scope changes happen on almost every job.
 Without a formal change order process, you are texting the client "hey, this part is going to cost more" and hoping they agree.
 That works until it does not.
 Joist locks change orders behind their most expensive tier.
 If you are on Basics or Pro, you are on your own.

 Payment processing fees are higher than they need to be.
 Joist charges 3.49% plus $0.49 per transaction on their Basics plan.
 Stripe's standard rate is 2.9% plus $0.30.
 On a $5,000 invoice, that difference is $34.
 Process $10,000 a month and you are paying an extra $400 a year in fees you do not have to pay.